 The Town of Kitty Hawk, NC on the Outer Banks

-Kitty Hawk is the first town on the OBX that visitors encounter after crossing the Wright Memorial Bridge, and it is one of the oldest settled areas on the Outer Banks.
-Based on area, it is the largest of all the incorporated towns in Dare County, with the majority being residential and far removed from the commercial districts.
+The town of Kitty Hawk, NC is the first town on the Outer Banks that visitors encounter after crossing the Wright Memorial Bridge, and it is one of the oldest settled areas on the Outer Banks.
+Based on area, it is the largest of all the incorporated OBX towns in Dare County, with the majority being residential and far removed from the commercial districts.

 Sections

-Where to Stay on the Outer Banks in Kitty Hawk
+Where to Stay on the Outer Banks in the Town of Kitty Hawk

-View our selection of great OBX vacation rentals in Kitty Hawk.
+Click here to view our selection of vacation rentals in the town of Kitty Hawk

-Kitty Hawk is a fairly central town on the Outer Banks and offers an abundance of things to do for visitors.
+The town of Kitty Hawk, NC is fairly central on the Outer Banks and offers an abundance of things to do for visitors.
 Including our favorite thing to do on the OBX … go to the beach!
-Here is a list of exciting things to do in Kitty Hawk, NC.
+Below is a list of exciting activities, attractions and things to do in Kitty Hawk, NC.

-The Beach: The Kitty Hawk beaches tend to be narrow in comparison to our northern beaches.
-However, unlike Duck and Southern Shores, these are public beaches with access points throughout the town.
-There are several beach accesses that offer public parking along Beach Road in Kitty Hawk.
+The Beach: Kitty Hawk beaches tend to be narrow in comparison to our northern OBX beaches.
+However, unlike Duck and Southern Shores, Kitty Hawk beaches are public with access points throughout the town.
+There are several OBX beach accesses that offer public parking along Beach Road in Kitty Hawk.

 Kitty Hawk Woods: Kitty Hawk Woods is almost 2300 acres (3.6 square miles) of maritime forest located in the middle of town.
 Beautiful and remote, this is a truly unique Outer Banks experience and well worth a visit.